alsalafiyyah/alsalafiyyah.github.io/_posts/zina/2020-11-17-validity-worship-by-one-who-commit-sins.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Validity of acts of worship by someone committing a sin that entails executing the Hadd"
-hijri: "Rabi' Al-Thani 02, 1442 AH"
+hijri: "Rabi' Al-Thani 02, 1442"
+date: 2020-11-17
-source: "Fatawa Al-Lajnah Al-Da'imah no.  102-4"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 102, Question 4"
 lang: en
 note: true
-category: [zina, intoxicants, salah]
+locale: en
+lang: en
+category: [fatwas, zina, intoxicants]
 excerpt: "Whoever drinks Khamr, commits Zina, or indulges in any sin while considering it Halal (lawful); is regarded as a Kafir (disbeliever) whose good deeds are rendered invalid."
 muftis:
   chairman: